-Methods: Using the 1993-7 enrollment data from the Agricultural Health Study, we conducted a cross-sectional study of occupational risk factors for farmer’s lung among ~50,000 farmers and farm spouses in Iowa and North Carolina using hierarchical logistic regression controlling for age, state, and smoking status.
+Methods: Using the 1993–7 enrolment data from the Agricultural Health Study, we conducted a cross-sectional study of occupational risk factors for farmer’s lung among ∼50 000 farmers and farm spouses in Iowa and North Carolina using hierarchical logistic regression controlling for age, state, and smoking status.
 Participants provided information on agricultural exposures, demographic characteristics, and medical history via self-administered questionnaires.
-Approximately 2% of farmers (N=481) and 0.2% of spouses (N=51) reported doctor-diagnosed farmer’s lung during their lifetime.
+Approximately 2% of farmers (n = 481) and 0.2% of spouses (n = 51) reported doctor-diagnosed farmer’s lung during their lifetime.
 We assessed farmers and spouses separately due to different information on occupational exposure history.
-Only pesticide exposures represented lifetime exposure history, all other farm exposures represented current activities at enrollment.
+Only pesticide exposures represented lifetime exposure history, all other farm exposures represented current activities at enrolment.

 Conclusion: While historic farm exposures may contribute to the observed associations with pesticides, these results suggest that organochlorine and carbamate pesticides should be further evaluated as potential risk factors for farmer’s lung.

 - AHS, Agricultural Health Study